Tag: Jangjin

 The Most Difficult Events in the Korean War

-Allen Clark had difficulty choosing which event was the most difficult, but he chose the events going into and out of the Battle of the Chosin Reservoir.
+Allen Clark had difficulty choosing which event was the most difficult, but he settles on the events going into and out of the Battle of the Chosin Reservoir.
 General Smith told his fellow leaders that the Marines were now going to blow up their supplies and sneak out of the Chosin.
 Instead, he said that they would bring their wounded, dead, and supplies first and then head out as Marines, so everyone looked up to General Smith.

 Evacuation of Civilians after the Battle of the Chosin Reservoir